kaisinZheng/leangit/readme.txt

-GitHub is a version control system eto.
+Git is a distributed version control system.
-Git has been changed
+Git is free software distributed under the GPL.